Charlotte-Urbanist-Social-Club/bylaws/Articles of Incorporation.md

 * Chief Executive Officer (CEO) to run the day-to-day affairs of the Club and the Clubhouse.

 * Treasurer to draft a yearly budget for approval by the Board of Directors to ensure the continued operation of the Club.

+Further qualifications, terms of office, duties, and responsibilities for these Officers shall be outlined in the Bylaws of the Club.

 The Board may designate in the Bylaws other Officer positions and their selection process, whether it be by appointment by the Board of Directors or an Officer or Committee of the Club or by election by the Members of the Club,